USEPA/CRACMM/docs/_sources/sphinx/README.md.txt

     python --version
     ```

 2. Once the Python version has been set, it is time to create the new environment.
 You can give the environment any name you like.
-Maybe, cracmm_docs_env?
+For example: `cracmm_docs_env`.
 Run the following command:
     ```
     python -m venv ./cracmm_docs_env
     ```